PartialVolume/shredos.x86_64/README.md

 This file contains the version information as seen in the title on nwipe's title bar, i.e. '2021.08.2_22_x86-64_0.32.023'.
 This version ingformation is also used when naming the .img file in ../output/images/ ../board/shredos/fsoverlay/etc/shredos/version.txt is manually updated for each new release of ShredOS.

 #### ../board/shredos/fsoverlay/
 This fsoverlay directory contains files and folders that are directly copied into the root filesystem of ShredOS.
-A example of this is the  ../board/shredos/fsoverlay/etc/inittab file where the tty1 and tty2 virtual terminals are configured.
-This is where you will find the script `/usr/bin/nwipe_launcher` that automatically starts in tty1 after ShredOS has booted.
+A example of this is the  ../board/shredos/fsoverlay/etc/inittab file where the TTY1 and TTY2 virtual terminals are configured.
+This is where you will find the script `/usr/bin/nwipe_launcher` that automatically starts in TTY1 after ShredOS has booted.
 If you want to place or overwrite a specific file in the root filesystem of ShredOS, the ../board/shredos/fsoverlay/ directory is one way of inserting your own files.

 #### ../board/shredos/fsoverlay/etc/init.d/S40network
 S40network is responsible for starting the network & obtaining a IP address via DHCP by starting a ShredOS script called `/usr/bin/shredos_net.sh` The shredos_net.sh script can also be found in the fsoverlay directory `../board/shredos/fsoverlay/usr/bin/shredos_net.sh` which then ends up in the directory /usr/bin/ of the ShredOS filesystem.

 #### ../board/shredos/fsoverlay/usr/bin/nwipe_launcher
-nwipe_launcher starts the nwipe program in tty1, see ../board/shredos/fsoverlay/etc/inittab which is where nwipe_launcher is called from.
-The nwipe_launcher script, apart from starting nwipe in tty1 also is responsible for calling the lftp program to automatically transfer log files to a remote ftp server on your local area network, assuming lftp has been enabled on the kernel command line.
+nwipe_launcher starts the nwipe program in TTY1, see ../board/shredos/fsoverlay/etc/inittab which is where nwipe_launcher is called from.
+The nwipe_launcher script, apart from starting nwipe in TTY1 also is responsible for calling the lftp program to automatically transfer log files to a remote FTP server on your local area network, assuming lftp has been enabled on the kernel command line.
 It also contains the 4,3,2,1 countdown and nwipe restart code.

 #### ../package/nwipe/
 All programs in ShredOS appear under their individual sub-directory under the package directory, therefore, you will find all the information relating to the build of nwipe under ../package/nwipe.
 The four files contained here are involved in downloading the nwipe source from https://github.com/PartialVolume/nwipe, checking the integrity of the source by comparison of the hash, patching the nwipe version.c and compiling the code.
 Each file in ../package/nwipe/ is descibed below.